May

 National Walnut Day

-National Walnut Day was established by the Walnut Marketing Board in 1949 and officially recognised by President Dwight D. Eisenhower in 1958.
-The day is designed to promote the consumption of walnuts and raise awareness of their numerous health benefits.
+National Walnut Day was first established by the Walnut Marketing Board in 1949.
+The day was later officially recognized by U.S. President Dwight D. Eisenhower in 1958.
+It is celebrated annually on May 17th.

 FAQs: All About Walnuts